rich-drechsler/bytedump/README.md

 but until then expect frequent updates (mostly to README files and the comments in makefiles and Java class files).

+Haven't been able to devote much time to this stuff, so my estimate now is that I'll finish the "documentation" by the end of September.
+Sorry for the delay.

 # Directories

 You'll find the following directories in this repository: